Dublin

 The SEM carries out the whole first instance procedure and is also responsible for conducting the interviews with the applicants during the asylum procedure, including the Dublin procedure.

-During the preparatory phase, the applicant undergoes a short preliminary interview (see section on Personal interview) focusing mainly on the identity and the journey to Switzerland.
-The SEM is allowed to ask summarily on the reasons for seeking asylum but it rarely does it during the Dublin interview.[62]
-The interview is conducted in the presence of the applicant’s legal representative and is usually translated over the phone by an interpreter if necessary.[63]
-The interview is recorded in writing in the form of a summary indicating the duration of the interview and is retranslated before being signed by the applicant and his/her legal representative.
-In 2021, the SEM conducted 4,509 Dublin interviews.[64]
+During the preparatory phase, all applicants undergo a short preliminary interview (see section on Personal interview) focusing mainly on their identity and journey to Switzerland.
+The SEM is allowed to ask summarily the reasons for seeking asylum but it rarely does so during this so-called Dublin interview.[61]
+The interview is usually conducted in the presence of the applicant’s legal representative and is usually translated over the phone by an interpreter if necessary.[62]
+The interview is recorded in writing in the form of a summary indicating the duration of the interview and is retranslated before being signed by the applicant and their legal representative.
+In 2023, the SEM conducted 6322 Dublin interviews.[63]

-The health emergency due to the COVID pandemic has slightly modified the conditions of interview (see section on Regular Procedure).
+The health emergency due to the COVID pandemic slightly modified the conditions of interview (see section on Regular Procedure: Personal Interview).

-If the SEM intends to take a Dublin transfer decision (inadmissibility decision), the applicant is granted the right to be heard at the end of the personal interview,[65] and he or she does not get a second interview regarding the grounds for asylum.
-The omission of the second interview in cases of Dublin and other inadmissibility decisions constitutes the fundamental difference between the personal interview within the Dublin procedure and the personal interviews within the regular asylum procedure (accelerated and expanded) where the application is examined in substance (see section on Regular Procedure).
+If the SEM intends to take a Dublin transfer decision (inadmissibility decision), the applicant is granted the right to be heard at the end of the personal interview,[64] and they do not get a second interview regarding the grounds for asylum.
+The omission of the second interview in cases of Dublin and other inadmissibility decisions constitutes the fundamental difference between the personal interview within the Dublin procedure and the additional personal interviews within the regular asylum procedure (accelerated and expanded) where the application is examined in substance (see Regular Procedure: Personal Interview).

 Appeal